 Oddly Shaped Windows

-Bay window can be approached two ways: with adjustable curtain rods or by opting for shades.
+Bay windows can be approached two ways: with adjustable curtain rods or by opting for shades.

 If there is room above the window frames, it’s easy to add adjustable arms to your curtain rods.

 However, if there isn’t room for a curtain rod to be hung above the window frames, opt for shades.
 I love linen roman shades in bay windows.
 They give a more traditional look that maintain elegance and timelessness.

 To add curtains to arched windows, you’ll want to hang the curtain rod about 8″-12″ above the top of the arch, and treat the window as if it were rectangular.